-So here we are!
 I have put together the most extensive article on interesting facts about Ireland.
 Including many things you might not know about Ireland and even some weird Irish trivia.

-If it is your first time to the website, be sure to subscribe to my weekly dose of Irish here after reading this article.
+If it is your first time on the website, please subscribe to my weekly dose of Irish here.

 - Ireland has won the Eurovision Song Contest seven times, more than any other country.
 Ireland has won in 1970, 1980, 1987, 1992, 1993, 1994 and 1996.

-- Irish people consume in average 131.1 litres of beer per year!
+- Irish people consume on average 131.1 litres of beer per year!
 The 2nd highest per-capita consumption after the Czech Republic.

 - Ireland is the only country in the world to have a musical instrument as the national symbol.
 You can visit some of the oldest harps in the world at Trinity College in Dublin.